 From the jazz cabarets of Paris in the 1920s, to the hard bop of Miles Davis’ 1950s New York, to the underground acid jazz parties of 1980s London, jazz bands have the rare ability of leaving a crowd simultaneously danced-out, dazzled, and always wanting more.

-With so much choice, it can be hard to know where to start!
-In this guide, we’ll demystify things, making the process of choosing and booking a jazz band simple and easy.
+With so much choice of live jazz bands for hire, it can be hard to know where to start!
+In this guide, we’ll de-mystify things for you, making the process of choosing and finding local jazz bands for hire simple and easy.

 Jazz is an extraordinarily wide-ranging musical label—just glancing at the range of jazz sub-genres can be a dizzying experience.
 On Encore, we have a diverse range of jazz bands, but the main types will usually fall into one of the following popular categories:

 Swing jazz bands: this type of band focuses on the music of musicians/composers like Louis Armstrong, Duke Ellington, Count Basie, and Glenn Miller.
 This music became famous in the 1930s and 1940s—it was also re-invigorated in the 1950s and 1960’s by Nat King Cole, and the ‘Rat Pack’, which included singers Frank Sinatra, Dean Martin, Sammy Davis Jr., Peter Lawford, and Joey Bishop.

 The most popular sub-genre of swing is gypsy jazz, popularised by the virtuoso guitarist, Django Reinhardt (who only played with his thumb, and two fingers!)
 We have a wonderful selection of gypsy jazz bands for hire that you can browse which is always a great way to entertain guests at corporate events or wedding receptions.

 Dancing and swing music: what more could you want?
 The Swing Ninjas, showing us how it’s done!